nathenharvey/chef-essentials/README.md

-# Chef Fundamentals 4.x
+# Chef Essentials

-This is a repo for developing Chef Fundamentals 4.x.
-This course has been renamed to Chef Essentials.
+This is a repo for developing Chef Essentials.

 The latest published version of these training materials are located as follows: